It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Write down your Great Big Why – and go deep, my friend.
 Way down.
 And ask yourself “Why?” to the answer of each of your questions until you get to the root of your reason for being here.

-Once you write that answer down, hang it up somewhere you can see it every day: fridge, cubicle, bathroom mirror.
-Accept responsibility for your current situation, be compassionate, and also accept that you CAN change, and your identity can change with small wins that prove it.
+Once you write that answer down, hang it up somewhere you can see it every day: fridge, home office, bathroom mirror.
+Accept responsibility for your current situation, be compassionate that you’re in a tough spot, and then ALSO accept that you CAN change, and your identity can change with small wins that prove it.

 They go on diets all the time – especially in early January, and then they go off diets.
 And then they go on another diet.
 And then they find another diet that’s supposed to promise even faster, easier weight loss, so they switch to that one.

-Temporary changes to one’s eating results in temporary changes to one’s weight and physique.
+Temporary changes to one’s eating results in temporary results to one’s weight and physique.

 Like an addict chasing the next high, somebody consistently has to chase the next diet because their normal eating is the problem in the first place!